 “Actually, I just looked at your medical report, and the doctors agree.”

 “It’s about time.
-Now tell me where Terri is, and get me out of here.”
+Now tell me where Terri is, and get me the hell out of here.”

 Dr. Jones paused.